Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Hall-MHD Lattice Boltzmann scheme

 \subsubsection{Central-moment Lattice Boltzmann scheme}

 Despite its simplicity, effectiveness and large popularity, the BGK-LB scheme is known to suffer from numerical instability when large velocity gradients develop in the flow.
 This issue made it necessary to adapt either the numerical discretization of~\eqref{eq:HD_LBeq} or the collision operator \citep{Kruger2016}.
 If the former leads to more stable schemes, accuracy is also considerably degraded.
 This drawback motivated the remarkable efforts made towards developing collision operators with improved stability, as recently reviewed by \cite{COREIXAS_PRE_100_2019}.
-Moment-based collision operators rely on relaxing statistical moments rather than distributions, in addition, different relaxation times can be chosen to individually over-damp non-hydrodynamic moments (mainly responsible for instabilities) while ensuring the correct relaxation of hydrodynamic moments, \emph{e.g.} density, velocity or stress tensor.
+Moment-based collision operators rely on relaxing statistical moments rather than distributions.
+In addition, different relaxation times can be chosen to individually over-damp non-hydrodynamic moments (mainly responsible for instabilities) while ensuring the correct relaxation of hydrodynamic moments, \emph{e.g.} density, velocity or stress tensor.
 By doing so stability can be considerably enhanced while preserving physical consistency.
-Nevertheless, fluid dynamics being intrinsically non-linear, coupling artefacts arise, typically, in the form of spurious dissipative effects. \\ A significant reduction of these artefacts can be obtained by considering statistical moments expressed in the reference frame of the moving fluid rather than in the laboratory inertial frame, referring to a class of so-called central-moment (CM) collision operators \citep{geier2007properties,GEIERcumulant,DeRosis18}.
-This is the framework adopted in our modelling and now outlined.
-Further details are given in the appendix \ref{sec:appendix_1}.
+Nevertheless, {due to the strongly nonlinear character of turbulent dynamics, spurious dissipative effects can occur as a result of the numerical integration of fluid-like equations over a very large number of grid points and of time-steps, as is the case for Hall-MHD turbulence}.

-A key ingredient of CM-LB scheme is the shift of the particle velocities by the local fluid velocity, thus defining a new set of local microscopic velocities $\bar{\mathbf{c}}_i=\mathbf{c}_i-\mathbf{U}$ against which CMs are evaluated.
-Here, we consider the set of CMs defined formally by
+A significant reduction of {dissipation} artifacts developing in turbulence simulations can be obtained by considering statistical moments expressed in the reference frame of the moving fluid rather than in the laboratory inertial frame, referring to a class of so-called central-moment (CM) collision operators \citep{Geier2006,geier2007properties,GEIERcumulant,DeRosis18}.
+This is the very framework adopted {in lay-outing our code} (details are given in the appendix \ref{sec:appendix_1}).
+A key ingredient of CM-LB schemes is the shift of the particle velocities by the local fluid velocity {that defines a} new set of local microscopic velocities $\bar{\mathbf{c}}_i=\mathbf{c}_i-\mathbf{U}$ {used for the CMs evaluation}.
+Here, we consider the set of CMs {as} formally {defined} by

 where the transformation matrix $\mathrm{T}$ applies to the set of distributions $| \bar f \rangle \equiv [\bar f_0 \cdots \bar f_{26}]^\top$ and is explicitly defined by the column vectors

 This set of vectors forms a simple relevant basis ($\mathrm{T}$ is reversible) allowing for a suitable separation between hydrodynamic and non-hydrodynamic moments \citep{CM3D-derosis-2017}.
 In the space of CMs, the collision step (\ref{eq:collision}) now generalizes as